 2. How to Make Homemade Ricotta and Cottage Cheese

-Cheese purists may call for my head on a platter for putting these two varieties of cheese in the same subheading, but the truth is they have similarities: they’re both white, soft, mild, fresh cheese and they’re even used interchangeably some of the time.
+Cheese purists may call for my head on a platter for putting these two homemade cheese recipes in the same subheading, but the truth is they have similarities.
+They’re both white, soft, mild, and fresh types of cheese, and they’re even used interchangeably some of the time.

 Remember Little Miss Muffet with her “curds and whey?”
 Traditionally, when cheesemakers would separate milk into curds and whey, they’d make cottage cheese from the curds and ricotta from the whey.